Distribution of the roots of Eulerian polynomials: Weak convergence and limiting distribution

 As a result, $\nu_n$ converges weakly towards this measure $\nu$, see \cite[3.3.5]{Durrett}.

 This allows for other characterizations of $\nu$, for instance via its Stieltjes transform, which can be directly computed from \eqref{eq:norlund_gf}:

-where we use the principal value of the logarithm, which gives an analytic function in the domain as the argument is never in $(-\infty,0]$.
+where we use the principal value of the logarithm, which gives an analytic function in the domain.

-Moreover, since $x_{n,k} = 1-\frac{1}{u_{n,k}}$, by the continuous mapping theorem we also get that the sequence of measures $\mu_n$ converges weakly towards $\mu$, where $\mu$ is the pushforward measure of $\nu$ by the map $u \mapsto 1-\frac{1}{u}$.
-We can also find its Stieltjes transform by using \eqref{eq:stieljes_nu} and changing variables, which leads to
+Moreover, since $-x_{n,k} = \frac{1}{u_{n,k}}-1$, by the continuous mapping theorem we also get that the sequence of measures $\mu_n$ converges weakly towards $\mu$, where $\mu$ is the pushforward measure of $\nu$ by the map $u \mapsto \frac{1}{u}-1$.
+We can also find its Stieltjes transform by using \eqref{eq:stieljes_nu}, substitution and direct computations, which leads to

 From there, by the inverse Stieltjes transform procedure, see for instantce~\cite[Theorem~2.4.3]{AGZ}, we get that for any interval $I\subset [0,\infty)$,